jonniechow/RogueStockBot/README.md

 ![result](/views/images/home-demo.png)

 ### Updates
+v 2.1
+* Fixed errors and updated to SQL database
+* Included more items

 v 2.0
 * No longer forgets searches, migrated to MySQL Database
 * Increased item limit to 10